Rebels storm China's consulate in Pakistan amid gunfire and explosion

 China has in recent years become one of Pakistan’s most important investors and supporters with some $60 billion poured into projects as part of China’s continent-bridging Belt and Road.

-Chinese foreign ministry spokesman Geng Shuang condemned the attack and said China “requests the Pakistani side take measures to ensure the safety of Chinese nationals and organizations”.
+The Chinese government’s top diplomat, Wang Yi, said he was “shocked” by the attack and urged Pakistan to prevent any more such incidents.

-When asked whether the attack would affect Chinese investment in Pakistan, Geng said China would “continue unswervingly” to work with Pakistan to develop CPEC projects.
+Chinese foreign ministry spokesman Geng Shuang, asked if the attack would affect Chinese investment in Pakistan, said China would “continue unswervingly” to work with Pakistan to develop CPEC projects.

-Security in Baluchistan’s provincial capital Quetta was increased.
+Security in Baluchistan’s provincial capital, Quetta, was increased.

-“High alert has been issued and more security personnel deployed at Iranian and Afghan consulates in Quetta and other important places,” Quetta police chief Abdul Razzar Cheema said.
+“A high alert has been issued and more security personnel deployed at Iranian and Afghan consulates in Quetta and other important places,” said Quetta police chief Abdul Razzar Cheema.

 Additional reporting by Philip Wen in Beijing; Writing by Kay Johnson and Drazen Jorgic; Editing by Neil Fullick, Robert Birsel and Nick Macfie